Loose Threads: A Solo Exhibition by Daniel Canogar

 23rd January – 24th February 2023

 Many historians consider the Jacquard loom as the first computer in history: the patterns in textiles were mechanically created via the binary code of punch cards.
 Today, our screens have replaced the fabrics from the past, stitching together cables, base plates, input ports, data flows, ones and zeros… The pieces in this exhibition explore the textile dimension of technology, weaving informational threads together in an attempt to process and visualize the vast amount of data that shapes our digitized present.
-Canogar considers the United Arab Emirates as the perfect location to bring a set of artworks around this concept;

-The exhibition questions wide ranging aspects of the modern world, from financial fragility to life and death in the face of a global pandemic.
+The entire exhibition questions wide ranging aspects of the modern world, from financial fragility to life and death in the face of a global pandemic.
 Throughout their mantric and meditative aesthetics, the artworks seek to provide a calm and reflective experience amid the turbulent reality we live in, allowing us to better process some of the fundamental issues of our times.